apigear-io/apigear-docs/content/en/tutorials/calculator.md

               type: int
 ```

-Let's add the rest of the calculator operations.
+Let's add the rest of the calculator operations and the clear action.

 ```yml
 objectapi: "1.0"